How to become a Certified Professional Photographer

 Insure your photography business

-If you frequently drive to photo shoots, consider commercial auto insurance or hired and non-owned auto insurance, since your personal auto insurance might not cover damages sustained in an accident while driving for work.
-And most states require you to purchase workers’ compensation insurance as soon as you hire your first employee.
+If you frequently drive to photo shoots in business-owned vehicle, you will need commercial auto insurance.
+It’s required in almost every state, and since your personal auto insurance might not cover damages sustained in an accident while driving for work, it makes sure you are covered no matter the travel situation.

-Compare photography business insurance quotes from trusted carriers with Insureon
+Get photography business insurance quotes from trusted carriers with Insureon

 Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers and protect your business.
-Once you find the right policies for your business needs, you can begin coverage in less than 24 hours.
+Once you find the right policies for your photography business needs, you can begin coverage in less than 24 hours.